-6.14.3 Connecting a Tow Vehicle
+6.15 Connecting a Tow Vehicle

-- 1. Keep bystanders are clear of the machine. - 2.
-Make sure there is enough room and clearance to safely back up to the machine. - 3.
-Slowly back the tow vehicle until the coupler on the hitch and ball are aligned.
+- 1. Keep bystanders are clear of the machine. - Make sure there is enough room and clearance to safely back up to the machine. - Slowly back the tow vehicle until the coupler on the hitch and ball are aligned.

-Fig. 30-Ball Hitch Aligned
+Fig. 30 - Ball Hitch Aligned

-- 4. Lift the hitch and place the coupler over the ball on the hitch. - 5.
+- Lift the hitch and place the coupler over the ball on the hitch. - 5.
 Flip the latch to lock the coupler around the ball. - 6.
 Pull out the jack stand snap lock pin and raise the jack stand to its stowed position.
-Install snap lock pin to secure it. - 7.
-Raise the rear jack stand and secure with the snap lock pin. - 8.
-Cross safety chains under trailer tongue and attach securely to the tow vehicle hitch. - 9.
+Install snap lock pin to secure it. - Cross safety chains under trailer tongue and attach securely to the tow vehicle hitch. - 8.
+Connect the wiring harness for the lights (as equipped). - 9.
 Reverse the above procedure when unhooking.